chopeen/minimal-razor/README.md

 ## New project

 I installed .NET Core SDK (v2.1.301), executed `dotnet new razor` and saw a new project that was way more complex than I expected.
-You can check the [inital import](/tree/a2e71aec1537bc803707a1eded2013a1c6d8eed4) to see what I mean - I was needed a simple scaffolding and got a full-blown application.
+You can check the [inital import](/tree/a2e71aec1537bc803707a1eded2013a1c6d8eed4) [TODO: fix the relative link!] to see what
+I mean - I was needed a simple scaffolding and got a full-blown application.

 I spent some time looking for a minimal template of ASP.NET Core Web App project, found none and this is why this